Hjalpa/TagPro-SoundPacks/README.md

    + [Tampermonkey](https://play.google.com/store/apps/details?id=net.tampermonkey.uc "Install on UC Browser") for UC Browser
 2. Add the [TagPro SoundPacks](tpsp.user.js "Add to Tampermonkey") userscript to Tampermonkey
 3. Optionally change some options
    You can change the options by changing the values in the script.
 There is additional information inside the script.
+   You should take a look in the [SoundPacks folder](SoundPacks "SoundPacks") in this repository for some custom SoundPacks

-# How to make a custom SoundPack
+## How to make a custom SoundPack
 SoundPacks are .tpsp files, which are written in the JSON format.
 They consist of URL's pointing to all individual sounds.
 A self-explanatory file can be found [here](SoundPacks/example.tpsp "SoundPacks/example.tpsp").
 To use your SoundPack, upload it somewhere, and change the 'SoundPack_URL' variable in the options of the script to point to your SoundPack.